cmkobel/CompareM2/README.md

 📙 All results are dynamically integrated in a compact portable report .html-document that emphasizes the central results.
 It can be browsed by users with no command line experience and can be easily shared as a single file.
 This report is generated even if a few jobs in the pipeline fail.

-🖥🧑‍💻 Assemblycomparator2 can be run either on a local workstation (recommended >= 64GiB RAM), or a HPC (high performance computing) cluster.
+🧑‍💻 Assemblycomparator2 can be run either on a local workstation (recommended >= 64GiB RAM), or a HPC (high performance computing) cluster.
 Both  Apptainer/Singularity/Docker images and conda environment definitions are available for all dependent software to run.

-Assemblycomparator2 will be -depending on circumstances- renamed to "Proknome".
+Assemblycomparator2 will -depending on circumstances- be renamed to "Proknome".

 ## Usage examples

-Make a directory with the assembly-files you want to investigate with assemblycomparator2.
+Make a directory with the assembly-files you want to investigate with Assemblycomparator2.
-Go into that directory in the terminal, and run the command `asscom2`. assemblycomparator2 will then create a sub-directory, named "results_ac2/" containing a plethora of analysis results.
+Go into that directory in the terminal, and run the command `asscom2`.
+Assemblycomparator2 will then create a sub-directory, named "results_ac2/" containing a plethora of analysis results.

   - Execute a 'dry run'.
 That is, to show what will be run without actually doing it.